Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Navigation

-When discovering the app for very first time, you have access to home page which is a dedicated page for user to understand the purpose of the app.
+When discovering the app for very first time, a User have access to home page which is a dedicated page for user to understand the purpose of the app.

 ![barnav](static/assets/images/readme-images/purposeapp.png)